What is a DConnect®

 Discover the many possibilities where a dedicated DC grid makes sense.
-From supermarkets to ZEV applications, sector couplings to UPS/emergency power solutions for e.g. a data centre.
+From supermarkets to ZEV applications, sector couplings up to emergency power solutions e.g. for a data centre.

 Range of services

-In brief, you will find innovenergy's range of services here.
-You can also call us right away and talk to us about your project:
+In brief, you will find innovenergy®'s range of services here.
+You can also contact us right away and write us an eMail:

 Install AND use maximum PV – avoid expensive AC grid expansion